The Exonet Story

 From there things evolved...
 My day job (computer programming) got busier and busier.
 Eventually I realised that I was making a lot more money from programming that I was from my music.
 The software business was obviously a lot better at supporting my young family than music, so eventually I became a full-time programmer.
 I called my business "Orbit Computers" as a play on the theme of my band "Satellite Spies".

-It didn't take long to realise that many of the programming jobs had common components to them (such as accounting) and that in order to be successful, I needed to standardize on a software product that I could sell over and over again.
+It didn't take long to realise that many of the programming jobs had common components to them (such as accounting) and that in order to be successful, I needed to standardise on a software product that I could sell over and over again.
 GST was introduced to New Zealand in 1987 and it seemed like all small businesses wanted computer software that would make the laborious task of accounting for GST easier.
 With that thought in mind, I started to create my first software product, "Orbit Accounts"...

 OCL Business System & Expansion of Orbit Computers